intarchboard/workshop-covid19/draft-iab-covid19-workshop.md

 ### Changes in traffic patterns

-At a high level, the traffic in mobile network decreased as a result of reduced population mobility while traffic from home network increased.
+At a high level, the traffic in mobile networks decreased as a result of reduced population mobility while traffic from home networks increased.
 As a result of the shift for working and learning at home, there was a strong increase in video conferencing and remote learning application traffic.
-The typical diurnal usage patters in network also changed, with peak times occuring earlier in the day and peak times lasting longer over the day - once again reflecting the start of the work or school day from home.
+The typical diurnal usage patterns in network traffic also changed, with peak times occuring earlier in the day and peak times lasting longer over the day - reflecting the start of the work or school day from home.

 #### Example campus network

 Changes in traffic have been observed at University campus networks as well, especially due to the necessary adoption of remote teaching.
 The Politecnico di Torino University (Italy) deployed its in-house solution for remote teaching, which caused the outgoing traffic to grow by 2.5 times, driven by more than 600 daily online classes.
-Incoming traffic, instead, decreased by a factor of 10 due to the stop of any in-presence activity.
+Incoming traffic, instead, decreased by a factor of 10 due to the cessation of any in-presence activity.
 Based on their measurements, this change in traffic and network usage did however not lead to noticeable performance impairments, nor significantly poor performance have been observed for students in remote regions of Italy.
 Further, outgoing traffic increased as well due to remote working solutions such as collaboration platforms, VPNs and remote desktop.

 #### Example mobile networks